|Nutrition Facts (per serving)|

 If you're not already familiar with za'atar, then it may well be the best thing you're not yet sprinkling all over everything.
 The name is Arabic for "wild thyme" and, in fact, thyme is a common ingredient in this seasoning blend.
 This classic Middle Eastern spice mix can vary slightly from country to country and region to region, but it is usually a combination of thyme, oregano, marjoram, sumac, toasted sesame seeds, and salt.
 Other possible ingredients include dried cumin, coriander, and fennel seeds, although those are less common.

 You can make your own or buy it at large grocers or specialty spice outlets.
 Either way though, the chances are that once you try it you will be putting it on all the things.
 The taste is savory and slightly nutty, but definitely not hot or spicy.

 Making this simple and flavorful side dish is as easy as peeling the carrots with a vegetable peeler, placing them on a baking sheet, drizzling them with olive oil, and sprinkling on the za'atar.
 As the carrots roast in the oven, the sweet and savory aroma will be irresistible.

 Peel the carrots with a vegetable peeler and place them on a baking sheet.
-Drizzle with the olive oil and sprinkle on the za'atar.
+Drizzle with the olive oil and sprinkle on the za'atar seasoning.

 Roast for 30 to 45 minutes or until the carrots are tender.

 - To test the tenderness of the carrots, use a pairing knife to gently insert into one of the carrots.
-It has reached ideal tenderness when the pairing knife goes in like butter.
+It has reached ideal tenderness when the paring knife goes in like butter.